hamptonpieryc/website/content/docs/club-rules.md

 consecutive meetings of the GMC or if their subscription for the current year is not fully paid.

-**7.8** In the event of vacancies occurring during the year for any elected office or GMC member, the GMC may co-opt to fll such vacancies.
+**7.8** In the event of vacancies occurring during the year for any elected office or GMC member, the GMC may co-opt to fill such vacancies.

 ## 8. GENERAL MEETINGS: